HengKevin/rest-attend-api/README.md

-# Rest-attend-api
+# Overview

-Rest attend api is a simple api to manage attendances of students in a school.
+    Rest attend api is a simple api to manage attendances of students at the Icubation Center.
+Our aim to build this api is to help the Icubation Center to manage the attendance of students and to help the students to check in and check out.
+This api is built with Nest js, a progressive Node.js framework for building efficient, reliable and scalable server-side applications.

-## Prerequisite
+## Features

-Prerequisites for this project are:
+-   [x] Create Users
+-   [x] Query User
+-   [x] Update User's name
+-   [x] Delete User
+-   [x] Create Attendance
+-   [x] Query Attendance by date
+-   [x] Query Attendance by user
+-   [x] Query Attendance by user and date
+-   [x] Query Attendance by location
+-   [x] Create Attendance rules
+-   [x] Query Attendance rules by id
+-   [x] Update Attendance rules
+-   [x] Delete Attendance rules
+-   [x] Create Historic Attendance
+-   [x] Query Historic Attendance by user
+-   [x] Query Historic Attendance by user and date
+-   [x] Query Historic Attendance by date
+-   [x] Delete Historic Attendance

 ## Prerequisite